SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/stochastic_hill_climbing.rst

 Stochastic Hill Climbing
 =========================

-Stochastic Hill Climbing extends standard Hill Climbing by adding a probability to accept worse solutions.
-This helps escape shallow local optima.
+Stochastic Hill Climbing extends Hill Climbing by accepting worse solutions with a fixed probability ``p_accept``.
+In each iteration, the algorithm generates neighboring candidates and evaluates them.
+If a candidate improves the current score, the move is accepted.
+If the candidate is worse, the algorithm accepts it with probability ``p_accept`` and rejects it otherwise.
+This constant acceptance rate allows the search to escape shallow local optima that would permanently trap a purely greedy strategy.

 .. grid:: 2